AetherPrior/Multilingual-Sentence-Boundary-detection/webapp/README.md

 ## Deployment (with docker compose)

 - Pull the image from dockerhub: https://hub.docker.com/repository/docker/aetherprior/sud
-- Download the XLM-R models for both English + Zh and Malay from here: https://drive.google.com/drive/folders/1ZdKn4i6WXN9_rPot1lx-_0EJnTzw5HuD?usp=sharing
+- Download the XLM-R traced model for the three languages from here: https://drive.google.com/drive/folders/15dXlprTXuvUVKmZRKd_1Pz8rCZr1BmPQ?usp=sharing

 - Navigate to the webapp directory, and change the `../data-webapp` directory in the `docker-compose.yml` to the directory of the downloaded files
 - In the terminal, type `docker compose up` .
-The image will be build and the webapp will be served at port 5000 at localhost
+The image will be built and the webapp will be served at port 5000 at localhost

+### Optional: Running your own trained model
+- Aside from the trained model, it is required to export the pytorch `jit trace` of the model, with a dummy input before running, to optimize on memory
+- Export the trace of the trained model, using the `export_trace.py` script to the model directory
+  - Note that the model would be saved with the name `saved_model.pth` in the same directory.
+Move it to your volume mount directory
+- Proceed with deployment as usual

 ## Deployment (with docker)

 - Pull the image from dockerhub: https://hub.docker.com/repository/docker/aetherprior/sud
-- Download the XLM-R models for both English + Zh and Malay from here: https://drive.google.com/drive/folders/1ZdKn4i6WXN9_rPot1lx-_0EJnTzw5HuD?usp=sharing
+- Download the XLM-R model for the three languages from here: https://drive.google.com/drive/folders/15dXlprTXuvUVKmZRKd_1Pz8rCZr1BmPQ?usp=sharing

 Run the following command:
 ```